otenycom/oteny_odoo/README.md

 1. Streamline workflow creation and management within Odoo
 2. Offer a versatile framework for defining states, transitions, and actions
 3. Facilitate seamless integration with existing Odoo modules
-4. Provide an intuitive interface for both administrators and end-users.
+4. Provide an intuitive interface for both administrators and end-users

 ## Key Features